Norwich Triathlon – Standard Distance Race

 - Address: Whitlingham Country Park, Trowse, Norwich, NR14 8TR

 Whitlingham Park has this year enforced payment parking on site at a cost of £6 per day.
-We have secured areas of free parking at the Kier site park (NR14 8SZ, 1 mile from the event site) and the Norwich Ski Centre (0.5 mile from event site).
-Or you can opt for closer parking with the £6 parking charge.
-Marshals will assist with parking with early arrivers directed to the Kier site, then the ski club and then to the charged areas for late arrivals and spectators.
+We have a few spaces of free parking at the Norwich Ski Centre (0.5 mile from event site).
+Marshals will assist with parking with early arrivers directed to the ski club and then to the charged areas for late arrivals and spectators.
 Space is limited so please park considerately and car share if possible!

 Any parking for the optional early registration on the Saturday afternoon is in the paid areas of Whitlingham Park only.